shivanshudwivedi/DexM-Movies/README.md

 The user will be able to
 1. Get information about a specific book
 2. See the rating of a specific book
-3. See the list of books and the ratings for each of them provided by a specific user
+3. See the books that a user read along with the information about those books and the ratings that the user provided for each of them
-5. See the books that a user read along with the information about those books and the ratings that the user provided for each of them
+4. See the list of books and the ratings for each of them provided by a specific user (This functionality is present in the microservice however not in the UI code, hence the user cannot see it when running the application now.
+Can be added later)

 ## Running the app in Kubernetes
 To run the app in Kubernetes, you should have Docker for Desktop installed.